SEARCH

 MIT Press (2015)

 A true pocket-sized resource, this book can be a useful primer on all the metadata basics if you’re new to working with the concept.
-Though half the side of an iPad, with this accessibly written text you’ll still gain a workable understanding of three main categories of metadata (descriptive, administrative, and use/rights).
-Following the basics, the author then delves into some interesting examples of how metadata can be functional between systems with a peek at the RDF and DCMI Abstract data models, the Semantic Web, and the future of metadata.
+With this accessibly written text, you’ll still gain a workable understanding of three main categories of metadata (descriptive, administrative, and use/rights).
+Following the basics, the author then delves into some interesting examples of how metadata fields can be functional between systems with a peek at the RDF and DCMI Abstract data models, the Semantic Web, and the future of metadata.

 Digital and Marketing Asset Management